CartoDB/CartoDB-SQL-API/test/README.md

 cartodb-sql-api tests
 --

-* Tests require you create a test database, execute prepare_db.sh.
-You need postgres and redis running
+Tests require you create a test database and set some redis keys before, you can execute prepare_db.sh script, it will create database, users and redis stuff for you.
+Be sure postgres and redis are running

 once database is configured, run the tests with expresso: